ShlomiRex/GPS-Wifi-Project/README.md

 # NOTE: THIS FILE IS OUTDATED.

+# KEY NOTES
+Record - A line from CSV
+Records - Collection of Record
+Factory - Class designed to get X and the product will by Y Start - A class with main function DirectoryAndFileHelper - Class designed to help with I/O file or directory stuff Placemark - A KML element with name, description and point elements in it Placemarks - A collection of Placemark PlacemarkPrinter - A class to help print Placemark to file KMLPrinter - A class to help print KML to file

 # TODO List by priority
 ##### 0. Decide which file in G MON to read
 ##### 1. Create the application(Android application AND desktop application)